We're Drowning In Plastic Trash. Jenna Jambeck Wants To Save Us

 "So they're going to dump, and then the bulldozer is going to come and move it and then the compactor gets his turn to drive over it" — to compress it, to maximize how much waste can be stored here.

-Still, our day isn't over.
+Our day isn't over.
 My plastic count is due.
 Back at Jambeck's office, we share the list.
 I touched 52 plastic items, all told: a credit card, restaurant menu, soap dispenser, my glasses, a ketchup container, an elevator button, a hotel chair — the list goes on and on.

 In five minutes, she puts together graphs and a pie chart that show what kinds of plastic all these objects are made of — whether they can be recycled, and what sorts of plastic in the overall "taxonomy" of global plastic waste I've come in contact with that day.

-"One of my goals," Jambeck says, "is to get people more in touch with, and to be thoughtful [about] the waste they generate."
+"One of my goals," Jambeck says, "is to get people more in touch with, and to be thoughtful [about], the waste they generate."